Disney World announces ticket price hike, more changes - NewsBreak

 ORLANDO, Fla.
 (WFLA) – Planning a trip to Disney World?
 You might want to check the ticket prices.

-On Tuesday morning, Disney announced new park-specific prices for 1-day, 1 park tickets that are set to go into effect on Dec.
-8. The prices will vary depending on the park and the date.KC nonprofit seeking donations to help feed families on Thanksgiving
+On Tuesday morning, Disney announced new park-specific prices for 1-day, 1 park ticket that are set to go into effect Dec.
+8. The prices will vary depending on the park and the date.UN: World’s population hits 8 billion on Tuesday

 Here’s what 1-day, 1-park tickets will cost starting Dec.
 8: